 Highest peaks

 Some of the highest peaks of the Dolomites can be found in the mountain group called Marmolada (Queen of the Dolomites).
-A total of five of the 10 highest peaks are located here - including the 3344-meter-high Punta Penia.
+Five of the ten highest peaks are here - including the 3344-meter-high Punta Penia.

 Saddles